-In January of 2007 I moved into the little house on a hill that Hanako had built for us.
-We'd wake in the mornings under a mountain of blankets, our breath visible in the frigid air and spar over why the other should be the one to dash out to turn on the kerosene space heater.
-Whomever was tagged would just as quickly dash back and we'd wait for the chill to subside, quietly staring up at the big cypress beams overhead.
-Hanako’s mind mulled over the great potential and pressure of independence, of returning to her homeland after nearly 20 years away, back to her hometown to open her own pottery studio.
+In January of 2007 I moved into this little house on a hill that Hanako had built for us.
+We'd wake in the mornings and quietly stare up at the big cypress beams overhead.
+Hanako’s mind mulled over the great potential and pressure of returning to her homeland after nearly 20 years away, back to her hometown to open her own pottery studio.
 My mind went to the great potential and pressure of finding my way in a new land, in a new language, within a new family.
 What we shared was a mild disbelief.
 The reality of it all was just a little beyond comprehension.

-While Hanako dove headfirst and single-mindedly into her career, my path was more laborious and uncertain.
-Without language, community, or connections, there were dark days when I didn’t know which direction was up.
-In the absence of clarity about the long term, I tried to focus on what interested me the most, principally spending time with my mother-in-law Kuniko in her kitchen.
+Without language, community, or connections, I felt an acute absence of clarity about the future so I focused on what interested me the most, principally spending time with my mother-in-law Kuniko in her kitchen.
 Peeling, chopping, and simmering at her side I felt grounded in something tangible and productive.